V4Fire/Client/src/core/theme-manager/system-theme-extractor/engines/ssr/README.md

 # core/theme-manager/system-theme-extractor/engines/ssr

-This module represents a `SystemThemeExtractor` implementation tailored for ssr environments.
+This module is a SystemThemeExtractor implementation designed for SSR environments.
-This implementation uses a request headers to extract preferred color scheme.
+It uses request headers to determine the user's preferred color scheme.

+For more information, please read the [core/theme-manager](../../README.md) documentation.

 ## Example